sighupio/fury-getting-started/fury-on-eks/README.md

 # Fury on EKS

-This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** on an EKS cluster on AWS.
+This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS.

 This tutorial covers the following steps:

 1. Deploy an EKS Kubernetes cluster on AWS with `furyctl`
-2. Download the latest version of Fury with `furyctl`
+2. Download the latest version of KFD with `furyctl`
-3. Install the Fury distribution
+3. Install the Kubernetes Fury Distribution
 4. Explore some features of the distribution
 5. (optional) Deploy additional modules of the Fury distribution
 6. Teardown of the environment

 > ⚠️ AWS **charges you** to provision the resources used in this tutorial.
 You should be charged only a few dollars, but we are not responsible for any costs that incur.
 >
-> ❗️ **Remember to stop all the instances by following all the steps listed in the teardown phase.**
+> ❗️ **Remember to stop all the instances by following all the steps listed in the [teardown phase](#step-6---teardown).**
 >
 > 💻 If you prefer trying Fury in a local environment, check out the [Fury on Minikube][fury-on-minikube] tutorial.